WICG/aom/explainer.md

 link.getAttribute("role");  // returns "link", because the AOM role is not reflected
 ```

-There are several reasons we feel this is the right solution.
+There are a couple of reasons we feel this is the right solution.

 * Most importantly, some attributes of accessible nodes can't always
   be reflected - in particular relationship attributes.